Single Cycle Master's Degree Programme in Law

 300

-The annual single tuition fee for enrolment in the Single-Cycle Master’s Degree Programme in Giurisprudenza for the 2026/2027 academic year is € 14,000.00 divided into 3 instalments, plus the regional student welfare tax.*
+The annual tuition fee for enrollment in the first year of the Single-Cycle Master’s Degree in Law for the 2027/2028 academic year is €15,000, payable in three installments, in addition to the regional tax.

 Campus Life